-- 8. Remove the USB stick from the staging server and insert the USB stick into the management node. - 9.
+- 8. Remove the USB stick from the staging server. - 9.
 Insert the pre-populated USBs into the management node of the pod running 3.4.x (x=4 or 5 or 6). - 10.
-Copy the vim_upgrade_orchestrator.py script from Cisco VIM 3.6.3 artifacts in the /root/ folder, to the management node of the pod running running 3.4.x (x<=4 or 5 or 6). - 11.
+Copy the vim_upgrade_orchestrator.py script from Cisco VIM 3.6.5 artifacts to the management node of the pod running running 3.4.x (x<=4 or 5 or 6). - 11.
 Execute the upgrade from the /root/location:

 '''

 cd /root/

 chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -i disconnected -s start_image_tag -n 3.6.3 [-y] # -y if you don't want
+./vim_upgrade_orchestrator.py -i disconnected -s start_image_tag -n 3.6.5 [-y] # -y if you don't want

 any interactive mode

 start_image_tag value can be: 3.4.x (x<=4 or 5 or 6)

 '''

 - As the upgrade takes more than 6 hours, execute this upgrade in a VNC.
 If you do not have a VNC environment, execute the same from KVM console of the management node. - Do not run this command in background or with nohup option, as the upgrade will fail. - Do not run any other Cisco VIM actions during upgrade.
-After upgrade, start using the newly created directory. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 12.
-After the upgrade to Cisco VIM 3.6.3, reboot the management node. - 13.
-After the upgrade to Cisco VIM 3.6.3, identify the computes that have active VMs running on them, and plan for its reboot.
-Ensures built-in redundancy for controller and storage nodes exists.
-The reboot of these nodes are automatic during software upgrade to Cisco VIM 3.6.3.
+After upgrade, start using the newly created directory. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. - After upgrading to 3.6.5, do not perform any pod operation that alters the state of the pod.
+Examples of pod operations that alter the state of the pod include: add compute, remove compute, add storage, remove storage, replace controller, regenerate secrets, reconfigure, update, rollback, and commit. - 12.
+After the upgrade to Cisco VIM 3.6.5, reboot the management node. - 13.
+After the upgrade to Cisco VIM 3.6.5, identify the computes that have active VMs running on them, and plan for its reboot.
+The reboot of controller and storage nodes are automatic during software upgrade to Cisco VIM 3.6.5.

-The computes that does not have any VNFs in ACTIVE state are automatically rebooted during the software upgrade.
+The computes that do not have any VNFs in ACTIVE state are automatically rebooted during the software upgrade.

-- No pod management operation is allowed until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+• No pod management operation is allowed until the reboot of all Cisco VIM nodes is successful.

+In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
 For help and recovery, contact Cisco Support.